3 Bedroom Home in Stanardsville - $299,900

-Quality, efficient and affordable New Construction.
-The Austin model offers an open concept living.
+House to be built is similar to photos.
+The Prescott model offers an open concept with split bedroom design.
 Standard features for this model include 2x6 walls, spray foam insulation, full unfinished basement with R/I for full bath, 9 foot ceilings, double hung windows, stainless kitchen appliances, all plywood Shaker style cabinets, granite counter-tops.
 Phase II will be subject to modest protective covenants/ restrictions and an HOA will be formed.
 Xfinity High-speed internet available.
 Owner/Agent.
 Listing agent is an owner of the Building Company.
 Taxes are estimated.
-Pictures are of a completed model on a crawlspace.
-Model to be built will start construction around March 1st and scheduled to complete around July 15th, weather permitting.
+Model to be built will start construction around March 1st and scheduled to complete around July 1st, weather permitting.

 3 Bedroom Home in Stanardsville - $299,900